 The Artifice System – an overview

-The Artifice System is a set of models and tools designed to specifically support psychological combat in an adversarial context.
+The Artifice System comprises a set of models and tools designed to support systematic deceptive thinking in an adversarial context.
 When you are facing an adversary or competitor it provides you with a means to:

-- analyse and operationalise your mission goal and determine the desired target behaviour change in your target
+• analyse and operationalise your mission goal and determine the desired behaviour change in your target

 There are two key components to our system: